thna2020/sdg_8_5/README.md

 # SDG 8 Target 8.5
-Analysis of SDG 8 Target 8.5 in Vietnam
+Exploratory Data Analysis of SDG 8 Target 8.5 in Vietnam using SQLite, Pandas, and Matplotlib.